thln/Sim-Restaurant-201/README.md

   + You can click "Pause" to pause or resume the agents at anytime.
 The agents will finish what they are doing before pausing.

+###V2.1 Notes
+  + The Cook has 10 of every item by default.
+Every item's low indicator is set at 1.
+  + There are 3 markets implemented : Target, Walmart, and Costco.
+Target will only have one of every item in stock, thus ordering from target will automatically trigger ordering from Walmart.
+  + I have added in "visuals" for the cashier, breakroom, and kitchen in order to make easier to understand.
+  + I sped up my restaurant so everything moves quicker!
+  + Key Bindings!
+You can use any of the following to create scenarios *(NOTE: The first 4 bindings only affect customers who are waiting)*
+    + "Ctrl+I" : Any customer waiting to be seated while there is a full restaurant will leave.
+    + "Ctrl+B" : Any customer waiting to be seated will now dine and dash/eat regardless of cost.
+    + "Ctrl+O" : Any customer waiting to be seated will now have $0, and will not be able to buy any item.
+    + "Ctrl+P" : Any customer waiting to be seated will now have $8, and will only be able to afford a salad.
+    + "Ctrl+L" : The inventory of the cook will be set to right before low (2).
+When a customer orders, the chef will begin to purchase more foods.
+    + "Ctrl+E" : The inventory of the cook will be emptied.
+The chef will immediately order more food.
+  + I hope you enjoy my restaurant!

+###V2.1 Scenarios
+  + In order to make grading my restaurant more convenient for you, I will explain how to run each scenario! *Do not forget to restart the application each time.*
+  + *One of every type of agent, no market interactions, customer orders, pays, and leaves*
+    + Add a waiter, add a customer.
+  + *No customers, cook orders low items from market, when food arrives, then customers arrive*
+    + Ctrl+E. The cook won't be able to give food until the delivery arrives, so the customers will just wait.
+  + *Multiple customers, multiple waiters, cashier operating normally, no running out of food.*
+    + Add the number of waiters, customers, and table as you would like.
+  + *Waiter wants to go on break, he's told it's ok, goes on break when he finished all his current customers; goes on break, then goes off break.*
+    + Add in a table, two waiters, and then two customers.
+Set the second waiter to "onBreak."
+The second waiter will finish his customer, then go on break.
+Read the console to follow what is happening.
+    + The waiter will automatically return from break after a couple of seconds.
+This is fine, according to Professor Crowley (issue #41).
+    + /*If the onBreak is unenabled after the waiter is done with his break, click on his button from the list waiter to refresh the infoPanel.
+  + *Customer orders, food has run out, cook has obviously ordered but food hasn't arrived, Customer makes new choice.*
+   + Ctrl+L. Add in two waiters.
+Add in two "Salad" people to have the amounts of salads set to 0.
+From there, you can add in *a lot* of people in order to have them reorder (one will eventually order a salad).
+   + You can't press Ctrl+P because the person will only be able to afford a salad, and will thus leave instead of making a new choice.
+  + *Cook orders from a Market, but is told they can't fulfill his order; must order from one of his backup markets.*
+    + Ctrl+E. The cook will order from Target, see that they do not have enough, and orders more from Walmart.
+  + *Waiter wants to go on break, he's told it's NOT OK and must keep working.*
+    + Add in one waiter.
+Attempt to press the "onBreak."
+It will "blink."
+Read the console, and you will see the waiter was rejected from going on break.
+  + *Customer comes to restaurant and restaurant is full, customer is told and waits.*
+    + By default, the customer will wait if the restaurant is full.
+  + *Customer comes to restaurant and restaurant is full, customer is told and leaves.*
+    + Add a customer, add a waiter.
+Add a customer.
+Ctrl+I. AThecustomer waiting will just leave.
+You can read the console to see that the customer has left.
+  + *Customer doesn't have enough money to order anything and leaves.*
+    + Add a customer.
+Ctrl+O. Any customer waiting will have $0.
+Add a waiter.
+The customer will sit down, see that he cannot afford anything, and then leave.
+  + *Customer has only enough money to order the cheapest item (salad).*
+    + Add a customer.
+Press Ctrl+P. Add a waiter.
+The customer will only be able to afford a salad, and thus order it.
+  + *Customer has only enough money to order the cheapest item (salad); he orders it, then they run out of it and he leaves.*
+    + Ctrl+L. Add in two waiters.
+Add in two "Salad" people to have the amounts of salads set to 0.
+Add another person, press Ctrl+P, to make the person only be able to afford a salad.
+Add a table and another waiter to seat the customer.
+The customer will order a salad, find out that there are no more, and leave.
+  + *Customer orders, eats, but hasn't enough money to pay.
+    + Add one customer.
+Ctrl+B. Any customer waiting will eat, regardless of cost (customer has $0).
+Add a waiter.
+This will incur a debt from the customer.
+The restaurant also keeps tracks of debts.
+If the customer returns, he will still dine and dish (once a cheater always a cheater) since he will only have $0.
+He will add his debt to the bill, and his debt will increase.

 ###Issues
   + Currently, none :)
+  + The application likes to play mindgames and stop randomly.
+Just restart it!